-Members of the U.S. armed forces may subtract compensation received for active duty military service, including pay for serving in a combat zone or an area given the treatment of a combat zone.
-Enter only that amount of pay reported on your 2006 federal return that you also included on line B7 in the ARIZONA column.
+Starting with 2006, members of the U.S. armed forces may subtract compensation received for active duty military service, including pay for serving in a combat zone or an area given the treatment of a combat zone.
+If you are a member of the U.S. armed forces, you may subtract the amount of compensation received for active duty military service that you had to include in your Arizona gross income.
+Enter only that amount of pay reported on your 2007 federal return that you also included on line B7 in the ARIZONA column.